 Examples of content types include brand-related content (i.e. testimonials, client case studies), personal content (i.e. behind-the-scenes, insights), how-to posts, resources, content curated from other sources and sales posts.

 There is no right or wrong when it comes to content mix and what works for one particular brand may not work for everyone else, even in the same industry.
-But as a rule of thumb, try to make sure that your social media content only includes around 20% of posts that directly promote your brand and the products or services you offer.
+But as a rule of thumb, make sure that your social media content only includes around 20% of posts that directly promote your brand and the products or services you offer.
 The remaining 80% should be aimed at building trust with your audience.

 Because you can talk as much as you want about how amazing your products are and how competitive your pricing is, but if you haven’t established trust, it’s very likely that none of your efforts will convert into sales.
 So instead, focus on sharing content that adds real value to your target audience, by informing, educating, inspiring and/or entertaining them.

 Step 3: Decide how often to post

 Below are optimal posting frequency suggestions based on recent research:

 - Instagram feed: 1-3 times per day

 - Facebook page: 1-2 times per day